 - Talks must not have a commercial or promotional slant.

-- Talks should be relevant for the broadest possible audience.
+- Talks should be relevant to the broadest possible audience.

 How to submit a proposal